prem6666patel/Plant-Enthusiast/README.md

 Plant Enthusiast 🌱

-Welcome to the Plant Enthusiast website repository!
+Welcome to the Plant Enthusiast website.
 This project showcases a modern and interactive platform, built with React.js, for a company specializing in professional plant care services.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------